objectbox/objectbox-python/README.md

 ### Using ObjectBox

-To actually use the database, you launch (or "build") it with the model you've just defined.
+To actually use the database, you create a Store with the model you've just defined.
-Afterwards, you can reuse the instance (`ob` in the example below) and use it to access "Entity Boxes" which hold your objects.
+Afterwards, you can reuse the instance (`store` in the example below) and use it to access "Entity Boxes" which hold your objects.

 #### program.py